minio/docs/source/reference/minio-mc/mc-replicate-add.rst

 client-driven delete operations.

-MinIO requires explicitly enabling replication of delete operations using the :mc-cmd-option:`mc replicate add replicate` flag.
+MinIO requires explicitly enabling replication of delete operations using the :mc-cmd:`mc replicate add --replicate` flag.
 This procedure includes the required flags for enabling replication of delete operations and delete markers.
 See :ref:`minio-replication-behavior-delete` for more complete documentation on this behavior.